Quick Summary :-

 3. HTTP & REST

-HTTP is the protocol of the Web.
-REST are the principles behind APIs.
+HTTP is the foundation of web communication, while REST defines how APIs are structured and used.
 If you use client/server, you need to know about them.
 Understanding how to request and send data is key.

 What is the need?